Annual Scientific Meeting

 The Clinical and Translational Science Institute's 2026 Annual Scientific Meeting theme is, Advancing Health Through Science and Partnerships for a Healthier Future, and will spotlight pressing challenges and innovative approaches across rural health research, care delivery and community impact.

 Rural Health will be highlighted at this year's event but the agenda will include topics that span the full spectrum of translational science, including clinical research, basic science, community-engaged research, implementation science and other health initiatives.
-A special session on scientific storytelling to help investigators communicate the impact of their work to the public will also be included.
+Our keynote session features John Barba II, who will share his personal experiences growing up in Appalachia, alongside Lori Criss and Electra Paskett, who will discuss their work and leadership to improve rural health outcomes.

 Save the Date for the 2026 CTSI Annual Scientific Meeting!